kyiyeunggoh/Projects/README.md

 5. ANALYSIS: Trust in religious authorities in the United States across time (Rough project)

 **In progress:**
-1. Exploration about the tension between party and country identification in the United States over time
+1. ANALYSIS: Exploration about the tension between party and country identification in the United States over time

 **To be uploaded:**